Effective Date: December 21, 2020

-Non-Personal Information: We may also provide third parties with non-personal information, such as aggregate information regarding users of the Websites, demographic information, and Website usage information without restriction.
+Aggregate Information: We may also provide third parties aggregate information, such as aggregate information regarding users of the Websites, aggregate demographic information, and aggregated or anonymized Website usage information without restriction.
 For example, third parties may have access to information regarding the number of unique page requests, unique users of our Websites, and aggregate information on the types of activities users conducted while on our Websites.

 We use reasonable efforts to protect and secure your personal information against unauthorized access or accidental loss.
-Although we do our best to protect your personal information, please remember that the security measures taken are not foolproof; no Website can guarantee that personally identifiable information will be protected in all situations.
-Therefore, we can only state that we will make a reasonable effort to protect from unauthorized access the information that you provide.
+Although we do our best to protect your personal information, please remember that the security measures taken are not fool proof; no Website can guarantee that personally identifiable information will be protected in all situations.
+Therefore, we can only state that we will make a reasonable effort to protect from unauthorized access the information that you provide, including, but not limited to, through the use of firewalls and various access controls.
 All information you transmit to us via the Websites is at your own risk.
 We encourage you to use caution when using the Internet.
 This includes not sharing your passwords.

 The Websites are general audience Websites and not intended for children under 13 years of age.
 No one under age 13 may provide any personal information to or on the Websites.
 We do not knowingly collect personal information from children under 13.
 If you are under 13, do not use or provide any information on this Website or on or through any of its features/register on the Website, make any purchases through the Website, use any of the interactive or public comment features of this Website or provide any information about yourself to us, including your name, address, telephone number, email address, or any screen name or user name you may use.
 If we learn we have collected or received personal information from a child under 13 without verification of parental consent, we will delete that information.
 If you believe we might have any information from or about a child under 13, please contact us at 888-886-6442.

 Nevada law (SB 220) permits customers in Nevada to opt-out of the sale of certain kinds of personal information.
-As previously mentioned above, we do not sell your personal information to third parties.
+As mentioned below, we do not sell your personal information to third parties for monetary consideration.
 If you are a Nevada resident and have questions, please contact us toll-free at 888-886-6442.

 Where noted in this Notice, the CCPA temporarily exempts personal information reflecting a written or verbal business-to-business communication (“B2B personal information”) from some its requirements.